Loka: Jainism

 Jain cosmology uses the terms loka and aloka to describe the inhabitable and uninhabitable spaces in the universe.
 The philosophy describes how inhabitable space (loka) will never penetrate into the uninhabitable space (aloka) and vice versa, both of which are a subdivision of space (ākāśa).
+In the aloka, there is nothing except strong winds.
 In Jain cosmology, on achieving moksha, the soul becomes free of the wordly realm once the fruits of all good and bad karmas have been received.

 Theosophy

 The concept of lokas was adopted by Theosophy, and can be found in the writings of Blavatsky and G. de Purucker.
 One of Blavatsky's three worlds are kamaloka (world of desires), which is like a temporary after-life state or an astral plane, according to the teachings of Blavatsky, Leadbeater, and Steiner.